Royston, Hertfordshire: Transport

 Royston sits at the junction of the A10 and A505 roads, both of which are important road links through Hertfordshire and beyond.
 The town is also convenient for fast links to London and the north, as it is only a short distance from both the A1(M) and M11 motorways.

 Nearby air transport links include Luton Airport and Stansted Airport, both of which are major air hubs in the South of England.

 Royston railway station provides direct commuter links to both London Kings Cross and Cambridge railway station.
 It is on the Cambridge Line and is a stopping point for regular services operated by Govia Thameslink Railway.

+Royston is served by local buses to Cambridge, Letchworth and Buntingford, operated by Richmonds and A2B Travel.

 A new rail crossing for pedestrians and cyclists was opened in 2012.
 The £3.25 million subway links the northern part of the town with the leisure centre and the main complex of schools at the 'Coombes Hole' allotment gardens area.
 In 2007 the scheme became one of 79 Sustrans Connect2 projects to receive Big Lottery funding.